Raum für_Achtsamkeit - Thementag 21.11.22

 The workshop is about own limits and the limits of others.
 What makes me and others feel good?
 How do I recognize, ask for and communicate boundaries in intimate relationships?
 What if desires and boundaries are not compatible?
 What forms of violence occur in intimate relationships and how do I want to deal with them: as a victim, bystander or perpetrator?
 With this workshop, we would like to provide an impetus for further discussion of sexualized violence.

 The workshop is aimed at people regardless of gender and sexual orientation.
-To ensure a safe space, questions and needs can be clarified with the moderator team Karla () and Krischan ().
+To ensure a safe space, questions and needs can be clarified with the moderator team Karla (vaneska20@gmail.com) and Krischan (krischan.oberle@gmail.com).
 Feel free to contact us.

 Target group: Students and employees